kwwxis/Saccharose/README.md

     Instead, clone [the repo](https://github.com/aboSamoor/pycld2), `cd` into it, and run `./setup.py install` as admin.
 - Other PIP packages: imagehash, psycopg2, python-dotenv
+  - You'll need to apt-get install `libpq-dev` and `python3-dev` first to install psycopg2.
+Having postgres installed is also required.

 ## Setup